-For personal banking
+i) For personal banking

-- 1) Beacon scores that are available in the banking system are queried and updated on a annual basis and reviewed for deterioration.
-Management has determined thresholds for credit score changes that indicate a SICR: - i) a 100 point change of any scores above 650; - ii) a 50 point change of any scores below 650. - 2) Any Personal banking loan that is currently or has been in the past 6 months more than 30 days past due. - 3) Any Personal banking loan that is currently monitered as a result of a requirement to pay and/or family maintenance claim.
+Beacon scores that are available in the banking system are queried and updated on a annual basis and reviewed for deterioration.
+Management has determined thresholds for credit score changes that indicate a SICR:

+- a 200 point change of any scores above 650; - a 100 point change of any scores between 650 and 510; - a 50 point change of any scores below 650.

+Any personal banking loan that is currently or has been in the past six months more than 30 days past due.

+Any personal banking loan that is currently monitered as a result of a requirement to pay and/or family maintenance claim.

-For business banking
+ii) For business banking

-- Any Commercial loan with a Risk Rating of 4. - Any Commercial loan on the Watch list or Out of Order report. - Any Commercial loan that is currently or has been in the past 6 months more than 30 days past due. - Any Commercial loan that is currently monitered as a result of a requirement to pay and/or family maintenance claim
+- Any Commercial loan with a Risk Rating of 7-10. - Any Commercial loan on the Watch list or Out of Order report. - Any Commercial loan that is currently or has been in the past six months more than 30 days past due - Any Commercial loan that is currently monitered as a result of a requirement to pay and/or family maintenance claim.

 The assessment of SICR incorporates forward-looking information and is performed on a quarterly basis at a portfolio level for all instruments held by the Credit Union.
-Management applies a secondary review of outputs from all methods and criteria used to identify SICR to ensure resulting assessments are inclusive of any required adjustments to accomodate management judgement in such determinations.
+Management applies a secondary review of outputs from all methods and criteria used to identify SICR to ensure resulting assessments are inclusive of any required adjustments to accommodate management judgment in such determinations.
 This ensures that any anomalies produced through strict data extrapolations and modeling are adjusted through a secondary review.
-A Watchlist is used to monitor credit risk, this assessment is performed at the counterparty level and on a periodic basis.
+A Watchlist is used to monitor credit risks, this assessment is performed at the counterparty level and on a periodic basis.
 The criteria used to identify SICR are monitored and reviewed periodically for appropriateness by the Finance department.

-Backstop
+iii) Backstop

-A backstop is applied and the financial instrument considered to have experienced a significant increase in credit risk if the borrower is more than 30 days past due on its contractual payments.
+A backstop is applied and the financial instrument is considered to have experienced a significant increase in credit risk if the borrower is more than 30 days past due on its contractual payments.

-The Credit Union has not used the low credit risk exemption for any financial instruments in the year ended December 31, 2018.
+The Credit Union has not used the low credit risk exemption for any financial instruments in the years ended December 31, 2019 or 2018.